 Special Condition 12: Prior to initiation of any construction activities in waters of the U.S. authorized by this permit, you shall install and maintain construction best management practices (BMPs) on-site to prevent degradation to on-site and off-site avoided waters of the U.S. Methods shall include the use of appropriate measures to intercept and capture sediment prior to entering waters of the U.S., as well as erosion control measures along the perimeter of all work areas within 50 feet of on-site and off-site avoided waters of the U.S. to prevent the displacement of fill material.
 All BMPs shall be in place prior to initiation of (each phase of) construction activities in waters of the U.S. authorized by this permit.
-You shall ensure the BMPs are inspected every two weeks, and maintained in good condition while ground disturbing activities are occurring, until construction activities in waters of the U.S. are completed and all disturbed soils are stabilized.
+You shall ensure the BMPs are inspected every two weeks, and maintained in good condition while ground disturbing activities are occurring, until construction activities in waters of the U.S. authorized by this permit are complete.
+All BMPs shall remain until construction activities within 50 feet of waters of the U.S. are completed and all disturbed soils are stabilized.
 You shall submit a description of and photo-documentation of your BMPs to this office within 30 days following commencement of construction activities authorized by this permit.